jjones31/service-mesh-traffic-management/labs/0-setup/README.md

-# Provision and Setup Serverless Environment
+# Provision and Setup Service Mesh Environment
+_Welcome to the Service Mesh Lab.
+Today we are going to get our environments setup by provisioning a OpenShift 4 Cluster and setting the necessary components of Service Mesh.
+In future labs we will deploy Courie, an application consisting of Microservices that we will use to implement Service Mesh._

 >Updated and verified on September 15, 2020
 >- Provision OpenShift Service Mesh Lab in OpenTLC